 Should we bring life jackets for the kids?

 If your children (or even you) are not strong swimmers, this is an absolute must!
-Wearing waterproof sunscreen and a hat are also highly recommended.
+Wearing waterproof sunscreen and a hat is also highly recommended.

 Should we tie our tubes together?

 Many large groups tie their tubes together, but I don't think it's necessary for a small family.
-We got away with either hanging onto each other's tube handles or placing one of our feet on the kids ‘ tubes to keep them close.
+We got away with either holding onto each other's tube handles or placing one foot on the kids' tubes to keep them close.

 However, they were quite happy to be independent along the way.
 We were only strict about keeping close together when the current picked up.